dwrobel/flatcam/README.md

 =================================================

+20.09.2019

+- final fix for the --shellvar having spaces within the assigned value; now they are retained

 19.09.2019

 - made sure that if FlatCAM is registered with a file extension that it does not recognize it will exit